nathancarter/weblurch/doc/plan.md

 ### Cleanup

- * Make significant revisions to anything remaining in `doc/`, now based on the fact that github renders `.md` and `.litcoffee` files perfectly, so that you no longer need to bother with a doc-build step.
  * Clear out just about everything in the gh-pages branch, except a redirect to the app itself, which is just a stub.
  * Move the `reports/` folder into `test/reports/`, so that no one sees it,